Nikhi00718/Automated-Vending-Machine-Simulation/README.md

 1. Selecting an Item
 When a user selects an item and provides sufficient money, the output will be as follows:

-"""Available items:
+Available items:

 Item A - Price: $1

 Item B - Price: $2

 Item C - Price: $3

-Enter the item code to select (A, B, C) or type 'exit' to leave: A Enter the quantity of the item you need: 2
+Enter the item code to select (A, B, C) or type 'exit' to leave: A

+Enter the quantity of the item you need: 2

 Insert money ($2 more required): $3

 Do you want to confirm the payment (y/n): y

 Dispensing item A. Your change is $1.0

-Do you want to add the change to the shopping card (yes/no): no Take this change: $1.0"""
+Do you want to add the chan ge to the shopping card (yes/no): no

+Take this change: $1.0